Grand Bargain (humanitarian reform): Commitments

+To engage better with multilateral development banks.

 In addition to improving the humanitarian system, the commitments were expected to save US$1 billion per year.

 Each of the ten focus areas has two co-conveners, a government donor and a humanitarian aid agency who report into a facilitation group that coordinates the work between the ten focus areas.

 Political leadership

 Between 2016 and 2023, the Grand Bargain was championed by an Eminent Person, responsible for promoting and advocating for the advancement of the Grand Bargain commitments.